Michael Watt (philanthropist): Philanthropy

 Watt has dedicated much of his later life to philanthropic endeavours around the globe.

-Earlier endeavours include sponsoring the Durham Miners' Gala when it was on the brink of collapse in the late 1990s.
+Earlier endeavours include sponsoring the Durham Miners' Gala for 10 years when it was on the brink of collapse in the late 1990s.
 His UK domestic work also includes supporting the Easington Colliery Band, as well as many other music-based non-profits including The Sixteen, the National Youth Jazz Orchestra, and across the Atlantic the Jazz Foundation of America.
 By forming the Ronnie Scott's Charitable Foundation in 2015 he is continuing to support major musical charities across the UK and provide free instruments to disadvantaged youths.

 His efforts expanded to internationally to include numerous projects in Mozambique, such as agricultural and sustainability developments in the northern village of Chupanga, a school for the blind in Beira, as well as the purchase and conversion of a disused prison on the outskirts of Beira into a women's safe space.
 He also funded with Concern Worldwide the development of another safe space for women and children in Bangladesh, as well as a state of the art paediatric dental clinic in a refugee camp in Amman, Jordan.
 In Cuba he has developed schools and community projects, as well as providing Cuban hospitals with much needed supplies.
+In South Africa, Watt also provided additional sponsorship of a music school in Daveyton.

-His love of sports has seen him develop cricket facilities in townships of South Africa, while back in his native New Zealand he funded the development of the Hadlee Watt Academy and the Bert Sutcliffe Oval at Lincoln University in Christchurch, New Zealand.
+His love of sports has seen him develop cricket facilities in townships of South Africa, while back in his native New Zealand he funded the development of the Hadlee Watt Academy and the Bert Sutcliffe Oval at Lincoln University in Christchurch.

-In recent years his focus has shifted towards the refugee crises in the Middle East and Africa, in particular he has supported projects by Concern Worldwide to: deliver emergency aid kits to thousands of internally displaced person in Northern Syria, provide aid to Syrian refugees in Northern Lebanon, and help Sierra Leone recover after the Ebola crisis.
-He is also the primary donor for Salam LADC, a grassroots NGO that provides aid to the approx. 500,000 Syrian and Palestinian refugees in the Bekaa Valley of Lebanon.
+In recent years, Watts has shifted his focus towards the refugee crises in the Middle East and Africa, and in particular he has supported projects by Concern Worldwide to deliver emergency aid kits to thousands of internally displaced persons in Northern Syria, provide aid to Syrian refugees in Northern Lebanon, and help Sierra Leone recover after the Ebola crisis.
+He is also the primary donor for Salam LADC, a grassroots NGO that provides aid to the approximately 500,000 Syrian and Palestinian refugees in the Bekaa Valley of Lebanon.

-In 2000, he donated to Brisbane-based Brothers Rugby Club “saving them from collapse”, and subsequently is referred to as ‘club savior’.
+In 2000, Watts donated to Brisbane-based Brothers Rugby Club "saving them from collapse", and subsequently is referred to as "club savior".

-In 2003, he made a significant donation to the New Zealand Special Olympics which sponsored the event.
+In 2003, he made a significant donation to the New Zealand Special Olympics, which sponsored the event.
 He also donated to the Hohepa Trust based in New Zealand, which cares for the intellectually disabled.

-He has supported various projects with Jane Goodall over the years.
+Watts has supported various projects with his friend Jane Goodall over the years.